petarov/google-android-app-ids/src/template.README.md

 # Google Android Play Store Apps

-A list of Google made Android apps (including Android System Apps) that can be found on the Play Store.
+A list of Google made Android apps that can be found on the Play Store.
 Many of these come preinstalled on a new Android device.

   * v%%VERSION%%
   * Built on %%BUILD_TIMESTAMP%%